How to Estimate Laser Welding Energy Consumption

 What is the uncertainty margin?

-Our calculations have a ±3% uncertainty margin, validated against manufacturer specifications and academic research.
+The displayed margin is a planning aid, not a production release value.
 Actual results may vary based on factors not included in the model, such as beam quality, focus position, and surface conditions.

 How can I reduce energy consumption?